ex0-tekk/Diabolist-VR/Readme.md

  - **NUMIDIUM NORMAL WEAPON SOUNDS : This is for the god-weapons dropped by children of numidium bosses in dwemer dungeons as they might sound too loud and noisey for some.**

-### NOTE: Adept difficulty is also CRITICAL for Skyrim Immersive Creatures to work with Fine-Tuned Challenge.
+### NOTE: Adept difficulty is CRITICAL for ALL creature mods in DVR to work with Fine-Tuned Challenge.
 #
 [5c]
 ## Nethers Follower Framework